Terebellides: Physiology

-These worms tend to have a distinct pale brown color to them.
-They have multiple known physiological features.
-From the study shown above in the developmental research, there have been further discoveries of their overall physiology.
-Several elements have been noted in their stomach makeup and their internal anatomy and their proportionate stomachs connect them to further interspecies relationships.
-There has been an increase in interest of studying the number of lamella located in their digestive gland.
-Specific characteristics for their makeup is the single mid-dorsal branchia.
+Terebellides are typically distinguished by their pale brown color.
+Developmental research on their known physiological features has led to further discoveries.
+Several elements have been noted in their stomach makeup and internal anatomy, with their proportionate stomachs connecting them to related species.
+Interest in studying the number of lamellae located in their digestive gland has increased.
 This composition includes two to five lamellate lobes.
-They have a visible presence of eggs throughout their wall of their body.
-Around their head, they have tentacles which aid in the locomotion and feeding process.
-These worms are elongated and taper downwards with their ending segments that are crowded and shorter in comparison.
-The head region is known as the prostomium.
-It is compact and used to formulate the lips in order for these worms to be able to have their cilia bring them their food from their tentacles.
-They also have a thorax and an abdomen.
-Their thorax contains 18 pairs of notopodia.
+A specific characteristic of their anatomy is the single mid-dorsal branchia.
+They have a visible presence of eggs throughout the wall of their body.
+These worms are elongated and taper downwards with their ending segments being crowded and shorter in comparison.
+They have grooved tentacles around their head region, or prostomium, that aid in feeding and locomotion.
+The prostomium includes a lip-like structure that moves food to the cilia and into their mouth.
+They also have an abdomen and a thorax that contains 18 pairs of notopodia.

 Feeding

-They are deposit feeders which utilize their grooved tentacles to obtain food particles from the surface of the ocean and also from sediment.
-They have mucus present on their tentacles that helps them trap food.They transfer food to their upper lip and then moves it into the mouth by the cilia.
-The reason as to why they rely on their tentacles for their feeding habits is to reach out from their burrows and grasp onto nearby food in the benthic region of the oceans.
-A current study focusing on their alimentary canal has been recently introduced.
-This involves their digestive process and how their bodies will break down ingested food.
+These worms are bottom-feeding detritovores that use their tentacles to obtain food particles from the surface of the ocean and from sediment.
+Mucus present on their tentacles helps them to trap food.
+They transfer food to a lip-like structure and move it into the mouth by the cilia.
+They reach out from their burrows with their tentacles and grasp onto nearby food in the benthic region of the oceans.
+A current study of their digestive system focuses on their digestive process and how their bodies break down ingested food.